HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 * [MedicationDispense.extension:recorded](StructureDefinition-qicore-medicationdispensedeclined-definitions.html#MedicationDispense.extension:recorded) - dateTime when this was made available
 * [MedicationDispense.medication\[x\].extension:notDoneValueSet](StructureDefinition-qicore-medicationdispensedeclined-definitions.html#MedicationDispense.medication[x].extension:notDoneValueSet) - Use [qicore-notDoneValueSet](StructureDefinition-qicore-notDoneValueSet.html) to indicate the specific MedicationDispense that was not performed

 The MedicationDispensed.status is fixed to "declined" which is defined as "The dispense was declined and not performed."
-Considering the clinical workflow, only the pharmacist likely performs the "decline" status - based on medication interaction or on failure of insurance authorization (perhaps due to patient declining when the cost/co-pay is identified).
+Considering the clinical workflow, only the pharmacist likely performs the "decline" status - based on medication interaction or on failure of insurance authorization (e.g., medication interaction, denial of insurance authorization, treatment abandonment due to co-pay cost).
 But the patient would not enter the status, only the pharmacist would do so.
 The use case likely still works for the measure developer intent (that a valid reason exists for not dispensing the medication).
 However, if the measure developer wants to address patient's decisions to avoid dispensing, the patient will likely not show up at the pharmacy for the medication to be dispensed - hence, there will be no dispensing event.
 The best way to capture that scenario may be to assure the MedicationRequest includes a Patient reason.

 #### Medication, Order